 2. It Is How People Use The Internet

 People use the internet to search for things.
 And, it’s probably how they will find your business – or your competitors.
 That’s why using long-tail keywords is so important.
 The more descriptive you are, the more likely you’ll show up in searches and ahead of the rest.
 Just remember, you need to keep it relevant.
 You want visitors that will convert, so make sure you’re attracting the right audience.

 These days, more and more people rely on their smartphones to search for the products and services they need, leaving their laptops behind.
 That’s why it’s crucial for your website to be optimized for mobile users.
 And it’s more than just design.
 You also have to consider your SEO.

 Google’s latest search engine algorithm, Hummingbird, has adjusted search algorithms such that it matches the exact keyword phrasing more frequently and deepens their understanding of the context.
 In other words, Google is now focused more on long-tail keywords and in strengthening their search results, and you need to keep this in mind when you start planning your keyword campaign.

 4. Better Conversion Rates

-A recent research by WordStream suggests that the top 10% of landing pages have a conversion rate of 11.45%.
-Meanwhile, the conversion rate for long-tail keywords, at an average, is 36%.
+Recent research by WordStream suggests that the top 10% of landing pages have a conversion rate of 11.45%.
+Meanwhile, the conversion rate for long-tail keywords average is 36%.
 Why?
 Because long-tail keywords solidify the CRO funnel via organic search traffic.
 Plus, it is much easier to conduct research on these long-tail keyword terms and write related blog posts instead of paying for a PPC campaign for every keyword.